transitland/www-transit-land/how-it-works/feed-registry/add-a-feed.md

 layout: documentation
 ---

+<iframe src="https://player.vimeo.com/video/155911567" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 [Transitland](https://transit.land) brings together many sources of transit data to build a [directory of operators and feeds](https://transit.land/feed-registry/) that can be edited by transit enthusiasts and developers.
 Your contributions can help expand Transitland's coverage throughout the world.

 This directory is known as the [Transitland Feed Registry](https://transit.land/feed-registry/).
 Feed submissions are welcomed from everyone; you need not represent a transit organization!
 To suggest a feed, only need to know the link to it, and any additional information is optional.

 ## Find the link to the feed